yodrew/darkroomretreat/manuscript/hygiene.md

 This idea contradicts our perversely moralized perspective.
 How shocking to discover that years of hard work on oneself accomplish little compared to doing nearly nothing for a few weeks in darkness; that our efforts make us fake; that our pride in them keeps us stuck.

 This is the hardest lesson I have learned about darkness.
 With every new breakthrough I had in darkness, I would experience a corresponding loss of function.
 It confused me for years and began to scare me.
 Abilities I counted upon, that I always had, suddenly disappeared.
-The process seemed like it was backfiring.
+Retreating seemed like it was backfiring.

-Doing more than a few short retreats caused the problem.
+But, no. Doing far too many 3- and 4-day retreats caused the problem of _overloss_ of false capacity.
 False capacity breaks down too much before the organism can restore normal capacity to the point of immediate usefulness.
-It is yet another reason to advance to a medium retreat once you grasp the rudiments of the process in the first 2-3 short retreats.
+The solution is simple: do no more than one or two 4-day retreats.
+Advance quickly to 8-day and medium-length retreats.
 I discuss this more in [____*format*____](#format).

 ### integration of laws {#integration-of-laws}